Miniature Poodle vs Miniature Schnauzer: Complete Comparison (2026)

 Health and Lifespan Comparison

 Miniature Poodle has a typical lifespan of 10-18 years, while Miniature Schnauzer lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Miniature Poodle is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Miniature Poodle is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Miniature Schnauzer faces its own health challenges including Metabolic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Total predisposition counts are similar, but the specific diseases and their management requirements differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health